vishipayyallore/speaker-series-2023/dotnet-6-on-aws/Fargate_ECS_S3/README.md

 > 1. Quick Recap of the `previous sessions`
 >    - [https://www.youtube.com/watch?v=Ydd8FQvHr3Q](https://www.youtube.com/watch?v=Ydd8FQvHr3Q)
 >    - [https://www.youtube.com/watch?v=2QUHjKsFhYA](https://www.youtube.com/watch?v=2QUHjKsFhYA)
-> 1. Hands-on with Dockerize Static Web Site
+> 1. Deploying MS SQL Server on Local Docker
->    - Build and Push the Docker Image to Docker Hub
+>    - To Be Done
->    - Execute Docker Image from Docker Hub on Local Machine
+>    - To Be Done
-> 1. Hands-on with Fargate/ECS using Static Web Site Docker Image on AWS Console
+> 1. Deploying MS SQL Server on AWS ECS using Fargate
-> 1. Hands-on with Dockerize .NET 7 Minimal API
+>    - Create Container, Task Definition, and Service on AWS ECS using AWS Console
->    - Build and Push the Docker Image to Docker Hub
+>    - Connecting to MS SQL Server 2022 hosted on AWS ECS using Azure Data Studio
->    - Execute Docker Image from Docker Hub on Local Machine
+>    - Creating Database, Table, and Data on MS SQL Server 2022 using Azure Data Studio
-> 1. Hands-on with Fargate/ECS using .NET 7 Minimal API Docker Image on AWS Console
+>    - Create Container, Task Definition, and Service on AWS ECS using AWS Console
 > 1. SUMMARY / RECAP / Q&A
 > 1. What is next ?